chenjindong/ML/RL/readme.md

 These codes are derived from https://github.com/MorvanZhou/Reinforcement-learning-with-tensorflow.
-I add some comment to better understand the algorithms.
+I add comments to better understand the algorithms.